Skip to content

 • changing a documented kind value;

-• changing a documented format version field such as summary_version, index_version or manifest_version;
+• changing a documented format version field;

 • removing explicit boundary flags that downstream tools may inspect;